Montana Board of Crime Control (MBCC)

 If possible, jail-based programs should separate the treatment population from the general correctional population and program design should be based on effective, scientific practices.

-Per 42 U.S.C.
-3796ff-1(c), to be eligible for funding under the RSAT Program, a state shall ensure that individuals who participate in the substance abuse treatment program established or implemented with assistance provided under this program, will be provided with aftercare services.
-Aftercare services must involve coordination between the correctional treatment program and other social service and rehabilitation programs, such as education and job training, parole supervision, halfway houses, self-help, and peer group programs.
-To qualify as an aftercare program, the head of the substance abuse treatment program must work in conjunction with state and local authorities and organizations involved in substance abuse treatment, to assist in the placement of program participants into community substance abuse treatment facilities on release.
-In addition, states shall coordinate these activities with any Substance Abuse and Mental Health Services Administration (SAMHSA) funded state and/or local programs that address the needs of this target population.
-A state may use amounts received for aftercare if the chief executive officer of the state certifies that the state is providing, and will continue to provide, an adequate level of residential treatment services.
+To be eligible for funding under the RSAT Program, applicants shall ensure that individuals who participate in the substance abuse treatment program established or implemented under this program, will be provided with aftercare services.
+Aftercare services must involve coordination between the correctional treatment program and other social service and rehabilitation programs, such as education and job training, parole supervision, halfway houses, self-help and peer group programs.
+To qualify as aftercare, the head of the proposed substance abuse treatment program must work in conjunction with state, local and tribal authorities, and organizations involved in substance abuse treatment, to assist in the placement of program participants into community substance abuse treatment facilities on release.
+Programs shall coordinate these activities with any Substance Abuse and Mental Health Services Administration (SAMHSA) funded state, local and/or tribal program that addresses the needs of this population.

-OJP considers programs and practices to be evidence-based when their effectiveness has been demonstrated by causal evidence (generally obtained through one or more outcome evaluations).
-Causal evidence documents a relationship between an activity or intervention (including technology) and its intended outcome, including measuring the direction and size of a change, and the extent to which a change may be attributed to the activity or intervention.
+OJP considers programs and practices to be evidence-based when their effectiveness has been demonstrated by causal evidence, generally obtained through one or more outcome evaluations.
+Causal evidence documents a relationship between an activity or intervention (including technology) and its intended outcome, including measuring the direction and size of a change and the extent to which a change may be attributed to the activity or intervention.
 Causal evidence depends on the use of scientific methods to rule out, to the extent possible, alternative explanations for the documented change.
 The strength of causal evidence, based on the factors described above, will influence the degree to which OJP considers a program or practice to be evidence-based.
-OJP’s Crime Solutions web site is one resource that applicants may use to find information about evidence-based programs.
+OJP’s Crime Solutions web site is a resource applicants may use to find information about evidence-based programs.

 Generally Allowable Costs (list not all-inclusive):

--Audit costs - If your agency receives less than $750,000 per year in total federal assistance, you will not be required to arrange for an audit and may not charge audit costs to your grant.
+- Audit costs - If an agency receives less than $750,000 per year in total federal assistance, the agency will not be required to arrange for an audit and may not charge audit costs to your grant.
 Agencies receiving $750,000 per year or more in total federal assistance will be required to have an audit performed, in accordance with federal guidelines.
 Costs for such an audit should be charged proportionately to all programs being audited;

 GrantWatch ID#: 167212